sen-Kawa/pong-game/docs/friendship/AddFriend.md

 ### Component Structure
 The `AddFriend` component consists of the following sections:
 1. **Button:**
+The component renders a button that allows users to add a friend.
+The button's text and colour change based on whether the friend has been added or not.
 2. **Status Messages:**
-The component provides status messages to inform users about the
+The component provides status messages to inform users about the outcome of the friend addition operation.
+Success and error messages are displayed based on the API response.

 ### Props
 The `AddFriend` component accepts the following prop: